The Capacity of 3 User Linear Computation Broadcast: Proof of Achievability:

 \subsection{Construction of the Optimal Broadcast Scheme}

 The construction of the optimal broadcast information follows the formulation of Theorem \ref{thm:LP} and the depiction in Figure \ref{fig:venn2}.
 At a high level, the goal is to construct a scheme that broadcasts $\lambda_{123}$ dimensions that are simultaneously useful to all $3$ users ($3$ birds, $1$ stone), $\lambda_{ij}$ dimensions that are simultaneously useful to Users $i,j$ ($2$ birds, $1$ stone) for $(i,j)\in\{(1,2),(1,3),(2,3)\}$, and $\lambda$ dimensions that are of the type ($3$ birds, $2$ stones), i.e., where transmission of $2$ dimensions collectively satisfies $1$ demand dimension for every user.
-For this construction, consider non-negative integers $\lambda_{123}, \lambda_{12}, \lambda_{13}, \lambda_{23}, \lambda$ that satisfy the constraints \eqref{eq:constraintfirst}-\eqref{eq:constraintlast} specified in Theorem \ref{thm:LP}.
+For this construction, let us first consider non-negative integers $\lambda_{123}, \lambda_{12}, \lambda_{13}, \lambda_{23}, \lambda$ that satisfy the constraints \eqref{eq:constraintfirst}-\eqref{eq:constraintlast} specified in Theorem \ref{thm:LP}.
+Generalization of $\lambda_{123}, \lambda_{12}, \lambda_{13}, \lambda_{23}, \lambda$ to rationals is handled in Section \ref{sec:matex} and \ref{sec:achievablef}.

 Let us start with the ($3$ birds, $1$ stone) component of the construction, and for now let us focus on User $1$.
 Some adjustments will be necessary eventually to make the scheme work for all $3$ users.
 We wish to broadcast $\lambda_{123}$ dimensions for this ($3$ birds, $1$ stone) component of our scheme, but it remains to determine the actual information to be transmitted.
 For this, let us recall Corollary \ref{cor:1_complement}, which guarantees that there exists a submatrix of ${\bf U}_{123}$, namely ${\bf U}_{123}^{(\lambda_{123})}\in\mathbb{F}_{q^z}^{d\times \lambda_{123}}$, such that the following matrix has full column rank,